haagahelia/mobilecourse/docs/Navigation/reactnavigation.md

 ```js
 import Ionicons from '@expo/vector-icons/Ionicons';
 ```
 - Then, you can render an icon.
-The `name` props defines what icon to show.
-You can explore different icons from: https://icons.expo.fyi/
+The `name` props defines what icon to display.
+You can explore different icons in: https://icons.expo.fyi/
 ```
   <Ionicons name="home" size={32} color="red" />
 ```
-- In the next slide, we will render icons to our tab navigation bar by using the `screenOptions` props of the `Navigator` component.
+- Next, we'll add icons to our tab navigation bar by utilizing the `screenOptions` property of the `Navigator` component.
 ```jsx
 <NavigationContainer>
   <Tab.Navigator